 Drivers on Vacation Add to Road Congestion

-Summer can do a number on your tires as high temperatures put added stress on them.
-To maximize tire life and safety, check the tire condition and inflation pressure monthly, and have the tires rotated every 6,000 miles.
-Summer heat will cause the pressure within a tire to rise, therefore, it’s important to check the pressure when tires are cold.
-The owner’s manual includes the recommended air pressure for your vehicle’s tires, or you can easily find them online.
+Summer heat can do a number on your tires as high temperatures put added stress on them, potentially resulting in a dangerous blowout.
+To maximize tire life and safety, check your tires condition and inflation pressure monthly, and have the tires rotated every 6,000 miles.
+The extreme heat of the summer will also cause tire pressure to rise, therefore, it’s important to check the pressure when tires are cold.
+Your owner’s manual includes the recommended air pressure for your vehicle’s tires, or you can easily find them online.

 Summertime is a popular time for road construction.
 With the weather warming up, construction crews are apt to shutting down roadways to make needed repairs.
 Always be a little extra cautious when you drive around construction zones.
-We’ve already created a handy guide for navigating through work zones but it’s always important stay attentive, drive delicately, and be mindful of the space around your vehicle when navigating through these roadwork hazards.
+Stay attentive, drive delicately, and be mindful of the space around your vehicle when navigating through these road work hazards.

 2-Wheel Vehicles Come Out to Play

-On a clear day it’s time to bust out the two-wheelers and feel the wind in your hair and maybe break out the leathers or speed suits.
-If you don’t have a bike (motored or not), keep in mind the people who do.
-Many cyclists and bikers take advantage of the warm weather by finally getting their vehicles out of the garage and onto the streets, which makes sharing the road a priority for drivers.
+While many enjoy a summertime drive, cyclists and bikers take advantage of the warm weather by getting out of the garage and onto the streets, which makes sharing the road a priority for drivers.
 Driving alongside cyclists can make traffic maneuvers, from turning right to parallel parking, more dangerous.
 It’s best to leave extra space for cyclists for your safety and theirs.

 Plan Your Journey